 The arrival of the LC is hardly a surprise.
 There have been numerous official hints and prototype sightings over the past year.
 Thankfully, the LF-LC concept's lines have been transferred faithfully to the LC.
 The car is a spiritual successor to the SC convertible, though it’s a coupe, and it serves as a flagship for the Lexus brand alongside the LS sedan.

 Right now Lexus has only announced an LC 500, though we expect an LC 500h hybrid variant further down the track.
-The LC 500 is powered by the familiar 5.0-liter V-8 engine found in high-performance models like the RC F and GS F and sticks with an output of 467 horsepower and 389 pound-feet of torque.
+The LC 500 is powered by the familiar 5.0-liter V-8 engine found in high-performance models like the RC F and GS F and delivers an output of 471 horsepower and 398 pound-feet of torque.
 But while the engine might be old, there’s a lot of new tech making its debut alongside the LC.

 The car rides on a new rear-wheel-drive platform that's said to be much more dynamic than anything we've seen from Lexus, apart from the LFA supercar.
 Called GA-L, the platform will eventually form the basis of several front-engined, rear-wheel-drive vehicles from Lexus and also Toyota.
 The next recipient is likely to be the next-generation Lexus LS.